-The Association for Hospital Medical Education supports four Councils.
+The Association for Hospital Medical Education supports five Councils.
 The Councils represent interest groups for individuals with a similar professional role that involves a substantial portion of the membership of the Association.
 Further information regarding each of the Councils can be accessed in the Members Area of the AHME website.
 Please note that membership in AHME is required to join any of the Councils.

 COIL (Council of Institutional Leaders)